KOTAI こたい Philosophy

 Who stands behind KOTAI?

-KOTAI was found in November 2017 by Kei Urayama and Julia Boos.
+KOTAI was founded in 2018 by Kei Urayama and Julia Boos.

 Get one for yourself and let it be your lifetime companion, accept your products aging process and celebrate its patina.